-Devyn Keith was sworn in as a member of the Huntsville City Council in November 2016.
-In this role, Keith represents District 1, an area that covers much of Northern Huntsville including Alabama A&M University and stretching into the downtown core.
+Devyn Keith was re-elected to a second term as Council Member in August 2020.
+During his first term, he set a record as the youngest council member elected to Huntsville’s legislative branch of government.
+Keith represents District 1, an area that covers much of Northern Huntsville including Alabama A&M University and stretching into the downtown core.

 Keith was born and raised in Huntsville, Alabama and is a proud product of its large community network.
 Driven by a passion for public service and a deep connection to the people of his community, Keith is a true believer that “Huntsville is the best city this side of Heaven.”

 Keith received his undergraduate degree from Samford University in Birmingham, Alabama, and was a scholarship player for the Samford Bulldogs football team.
 While in Birmingham, Keith launched the nonprofit Brothers of 1 Voice, an effort aimed at educating, empowering and advocating for youth who aged out of state support services.

 A student of the McCormack Graduate School of Policy and Global Studies at the University of Massachusetts in Boston, Keith graduated with his Master’s in Public Administration and while in Boston, worked in leadership roles in area nonprofits and government.
 During his time in the City on a Hill, he developed working relationships with leaders at the federal, state and local levels, learning innovative ways to effect meaningful change with tangible impact.
 Despite opportunities extended for him to plant in Boston or D.C., Keith chose to return home to North Huntsville, where he could help in the continued efforts to build up a community that helped build him.